 Historically, when people visited the hot springs it was called ‘taking the waters’.
 That was because it was used for not only soaking, but also drinking!
 Here at Grande Hot Springs, our domestic drinking water is from a geothermal 77F well which is tested regularly to meet state drinking water standards.
 That means you are welcome to stay & ‘Take The Waters’!

-Our Pool/Spa is open seasonally from April to October.
-(The pool/spa may stay open through the winter, but please call first.)
-The pool is maintained between 92-96F.
-The Spa is kept between 102-104F.
+Our Mineral Soaking Pools are open seasonally from May to September.
+The Warm Soaking Pool is maintained between 92-96F.
+The Hot Soaking Pool is kept between 102-104F.

 Private hot springs soaking tubs are available at our yurts, which may be booked on Airbnb on our reservations page.